 If you’re considering attending Alcoholics Anonymous (AA) meetings as part of your journey to recovery, one of the first questions that may come to mind is, “How long are AA meetings?”
 Understanding the duration of these meetings can help you plan your schedule and make the most of your recovery efforts.
 In this comprehensive guide, we will provide you with detailed insights into the duration of AA meetings, the different formats they can take, and what you can expect when you decide to attend one.
-At Capistrano Beach Recovery Center, we recognize the vital role AA meetings play in addiction recovery, and we’re here to provide you with the information you need to make informed decisions about your recovery journey.
+At Capistrano Beach Recovery, we recognize the vital role AA meetings play in addiction recovery, and we’re here to provide you with the information you need to make informed decisions about your recovery journey.

 The duration of AA meetings can vary, but on average, most meetings typically last between 60 to 90 minutes.
 The specific length of a meeting often depends on several factors, including the format, the number of attendees, and the nature of the discussion taking place.
 Here’s a more detailed breakdown of what usually happens during an AA meeting: